quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Loss Detection and Timers {#loss}

-Acknowledgements are fundamental to data reliability in QUIC.
+Acknowledgements are fundamental to reliability in QUIC.
 Consequently, delaying or reducing the frequency of acknowledgments can cause loss detection at the sender to be delayed.